Pathoschild/smapi-mod-dump/source/Adopt 'n Skin/README.md

 **I don't see any stray pets at Marnie's!**
 > Strays only start appearing the day after you've received your first pet from Marnie in-game, and don't appear every day.
 The chance of them appearing can be altered in the `Config` file.

+> There is also a known bug that happens when you return to the title screen and load a save file again, without exiting to desktop, that causes Strays to not appear in Marnie's, or to be invisible at Marnie's, even if a notification is given that one should be there.
+This is fixed by just exiting Stardew and reloading the game.

 **I can't find any wild horses!**
 > Wild horses will only appear after you've built a stable, and are somewhat uncommon, having about a 25% chance to appear somewhere on the map each day, give or take some luck.
 This choice was made in order for wild horses to be an exciting find, rather than something you get bored of running across.
 That said, you can increase the chance of one appearing or set the chat and console to notify you when and where a wild horse appears via the `Config` file.